 Brand Architecture

-It enables companies to align each product’s brand strategy and positioning with the market, even when catering to different target groups with different products or services.
+It allows companies to align each product’s brand strategy and positioning with the market, even when catering to different target audiences.

 There are three main types of brand architecture:

 - Monolithic brand architecture (branded house): The company name is applied to all products and services.
-There are no separate sub-brands.
-Example: FedX (FedEx Express, FedEx Ground, FedEx Freight)
+There are no sub-brands, such as FedX (FedEx Express, FedEx Ground, FedEx Freight, etc.).

-- Endorsed brand architecture: sub-brands are associated with the corporate brand but retain a separate identity.
-Example: Marriott International (Marriott, Sheraton, Ritz-Carlton “by Marriott”)
+- Endorsed brand architecture: sub-brands are associated with the corporate brand but retain a separate identity, such as Marriott International (Marriott, Sheraton, Ritz-Carlton by Marriott, etc.).

-- Freestanding brand architecture (House of Brands): Each brand has its own independent identity.
-There is no visible connection to the umbrella brand.
-Example: Procter & Gamble (Pampers, Gillette, Ariel).
+- Freestanding brand architecture (house of brands): Each brand has a separate identity and is not visibly connected to the umbrella brand, such as Procter & Gamble (Pampers, Gillette, Ariel, etc.).

 Brand Asset

-Brand assets encompass all the elements that represent a brand and communicate its distinctiveness to the public.
+Brand assets are all the elements that represent a brand and communicate its distinctiveness to the public.

-These assets include tangible elements like the logo and website, as well as intangible elements such as the brand story and values.
+These assets include tangible elements like the logo and website and intangible elements such as the brand story and values.

-When combined, these brand assets form the brand image and shape its unique identity.
+Combined, these brand assets shape the brand’s unique identity.

-Learn how to create distinctive brand assets or get inspired by these 100 brand asset examples.
+Further reading: Learn how to create distinctive brand assets or get inspired by my 100 brand asset examples.

 Brand Associations